AlenaGM/car-value-calculator/README.md

 # Car-Value-Estimator

-Car Value Estimator that helps to determing car's resale value depending on model, year, mileage and additional options the car is equipped with.
+Calculator that helps to determing car's resale value depending on model, year, mileage and additional options the car is equipped with.
 <br><br>

 ## Result